ericmwalsh/ericmwalsh.github.io/index.md

 ## Software Engineer, Problem Solver

+##### 2022 July - Currently back on the job market, looking for new software engineer and architecural challenges.

 ##### 2020 July - Transferred internally to Amazon Music (Amazon company, NASDAQ: AMZN), Podcasts team, as an SDE II.

 ##### 2018 November - Joined Ring (Amazon company, NASDAQ: AMZN) as an SDE II.